The most asked question of 2018 was…

 However like everything wedding related, it is all a personal choice.

-Save the date cards are a lovely item to send as they are usually the first exciting thing you can order to announce your wedding.
-However I would think carefully as to whether you need the expense and maybe spend that little more on an amazing wedding invitation suite with all the bells and whistles!
+Save the date cards are a lovely item to send.
+They are usually the first exciting thing you can order to announce your wedding.
+However I would think carefully as to whether you need the expense.
+Maybe you could spend that little more on an amazing wedding invitation suite with all the bells and whistles?

-So as a starting point I always recommend (if budget allows) creating a invitation suite that is as informative as possible.
+I always recommend (if budget allows) creating a invitation suite that is as informative as possible.
 Think like one of your guests – what would you like to receive?
-Of course you need to know the basics, the where and when, but then what else would you like to know from a wedding invitation?
+Of course you need to know the basics.
+So the where and when, but then what else would you like to know from a wedding invitation?

 With that in mind, my suggestion is always to order the wedding invitation, an information card and a RSVP card with a return addressed envelope.